codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 You may notice that the dropdown is a little weird.
 Normally, a dropdown has only 1 button but the dropdown we're working with comes with 2 buttons.
 We'll talk about this at the end of the tutorial.
-Please do not peek in the JS source code on CodePen.
+And please don't peek in the JS source code on CodePen.
 We're gonna make it from scratch.
 It's so simple and won't take much time. :D

 ## 1. Finding & Modifying specific elements